KDE/documentation-develop-kde-org/content/hig/introduction/convergence.md

 ---

-The design of KDE software, and by extension the KDE HIG, is made with convergence in mind. *Convergence* means that a piece of software\'s user interface can immediately adapt its user experience to the particularities of each type of device that it can run on (desktop, laptop, tablet, phone, etc).
+Convergence is very important for KDE software. *Convergence* means that a software\'s user interface can adapt its user experience to fit each type of device that KDE software can run on (desktops, laptops, tablets, phones, TVs, etc).

 For information regarding the differences between a user interface and the user experience, see the [glossary](/hig/resources/glossary).